jain-somya/marketplace-server/README.md

 - [x] GET /api/buyer/list-of-sellers : Get a list of all sellers
 - [x] GET /api/buyer/seller-catalog/:seller_id : Get the catalog of a seller by seller_id
-- [ ] POST /api/buyer/create-order/:seller_id : Send a list of items to create an order for seller with id = eller_id
+- [x] POST /api/buyer/create-order/:seller_id : Send a list of items to create an order for seller with id = seller_id

 - APIs for sellers

 - [x] POST /api/seller/create-catalog : Send a list of items to create a catalog for a seller
-- [ ] GET /api/seller/orders : Retrieve the list of orders received by a seller
+- [x] GET /api/seller/orders : Retrieve the list of orders received by a seller